Recent updates on legislative actions (as of March 27, 2020):

 Bill text is available here.
 A companion bill was introduced in the upper chamber by Sen. Cory Booker.

-COSCDA shared comments with co-sponsors on January 13.
+COSCDA shared comments with co-sponsors on through a letter submitted on January 13 and has connected directly with the House co-sponsor to communicate concerns with the legislation.
 Click here for the letter.

 The Yes in My Backyard Act (YIMBY Act) would require CDBG grantees to report on land use policies with emphasis on addressing affordable housing needs.
 Grantees would need to provide an update over a five-year basis.